hybridgroup/gophercon-2023/README.md

 ### Sphero Ollie robots

-Turns out we had a few unopened Sphero Ollie robots that we found just in time for Gophercon!
-These fast Bluetooth controlled toys have long been a Go programmers fan favorite.
+Turns out we had a few unopened Sphero Ollie robots that we found just in time for Gophercon EU!
+These fast Bluetooth controlled robotic toys have long been a Go programmer fan favorite.

 There are 3 Sphero Ollie robots to help satisfy your need for speed.